yochaigal/cairn/wip/2e/dungeon-seeds.md

  - Create loops, branching hallways, dead-ends, and shortcuts between rooms.
  - Some paths are Conditional, represented by a crossed line.
  - Some paths are Hidden, represented by a dashed line.
-- Create at least two intersections (crossed lines) with no rooms in between.
+- Create intersections (crossed lines) with no rooms in between.

 ### Stock the Rooms